Your Path To Homeownership

 How Do You Qualify for USDA Loans in Texas?

 Homebuyers have several conditions to meet if they want to apply for USDA loans, such as:

 For more details on their requirements, you can check out the USDA’s fact sheet here.

 A USDA loan is an excellent option if you don’t have a large income and want to live in a quieter area farther away from the city.
 It also provides you another option for financing the house if you can’t qualify for a conventional home loan.
 And since you’re not required to make any down payments, you can keep the cash you currently have and use it for other matters, like investing or emergencies.
 The fixed interest rates can also help you budget your money more effectively since you don’t have to adjust your payments whenever the market rate rises or falls.

-Here at Supreme Lending, we offer USDA loans for San Antonio residents.
+With the Empower Group, we offer USDA loans for Texas residents.
 From complying with your loan requirements to closing the mortgage, the team can assist you throughout the process of financing your rural home.
 If you want to apply for a home loan or have any questions, you can get in touch with us here on the website.